nealjc/ipreg/README.md

 Edit the following fields in/etc/ipreg.conf

 * DatabaseDir: ipreg will create its database in this directory.
 It must exist and ipreg must have write access to it.
 * HtmlDir: Specifies the directory ipreg will use to serve the main web page.
+* Add subnets.
+DO NOT include any '/'s in Subnet names.
 * The remainder of the settings in /etc/ipreg.conf are optional.

 Copy the $GOPATH/src/github.com/nealjc/ipreg/index.html file to the directory specified in the Html field above.